NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

     coerced to a string.
 Even if derivations can be considered as paths, the more specific `types.package` should be preferred.

+`types.secretFile`

+:   A string representing a filesystem path (starting with "/") to a file which
+    is supposed to remain secret.
+    Depending on how the module is implemented, setting an option of type `types.path` to the literal value `/etc/secret_file` can make nix copy the secret file at `nixos-rebuild` time to the store and thus make it world readable.
+To avoid this behavior, it is enough to quote the path:
+    `"/etc/secret_file"`.
+This solution is simple, but it is easy to forget about it. `types.secretFile` is design to prevent such mistakes.
+    Compared to `types.path`, this type adds further restrictions:
+    - only strings (as opposed to unquoted paths) are accepted as input.
+    - the string must not start by `/nix/store/`.
+    To bypass these restrictions you can pass the value to the function `types.secretFile.makeWorldReadable`.
+This can be useful when writing NixOS tests, as in this case the secret file is only an example value.

 `types.package`

 :   A top-level store path.
 This can be an attribute set pointing